spolu/settle/site/content/documentation.md

 ask **stan@foobar.com[USD.2]/info@sightglasscofee.com:AU-LAIT.0** can be expressed as **320/1**.

-Offers amount are always expressed in the unit of the quote asset (the asset on the right).
+Offer amounts are always expressed in the unit of the quote asset (the asset on the right).

 Offers to exchange assets can be created and publicized on the network.
 Users